ademakov/Oroch/README.md

 * bit-packing with a frame-of-reference technique (in "oroch/bitfor.h"),
 * bit-packing with a frame-of-reference and patching (in "oroch/bitpfr.h").

-The best choice between these codecs depends on the input data.
+The best choice among these codecs depends on the input data.
 The library provides a utility class that compares different codecs against a given input and selects the best.
 The class is defined in the "oroch/integer_codec.h" header.
 This utility has somewhat complicated interface though.
 An example